garysweaver/irie/README.md

       acts_as_restful_json
     end

 Then in config/routes.rb, you would add the following.
-This will set up normal Rails resourceful routes to the Foobar resource, and restrict it to only serving json format:
+This will set up normal Rails resourceful routes to the Foobar resource, restrict it to only serving json format, and remove the requirement to specify the .json extension:

-    resources :foobars, :constraints => {:format => /json/}
+    resources :foobars, :constraints => {:format => /json/}, :defaults => {:format => 'json'}

 That's it.
 Now you can serve up some Javascript in one of your views that hits the RESTful services that have been defined.